Alan-p-D/git-basics/readme.txt

 Git Basics

-I'm learning the basics of github and git.  this is just for experience.
+I'm learning the basics of github and git.  working on desktop uploading to git....